vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

 I'm an MS student in statistics at the University of Oslo.
 Previously I did a BS in math and computer science.
-I like software development, machine learning, and learning new things.
-I write about software and math.
+I like software development, machine learning, and reading to learn new things, like economics and history.
+I sometimes write blog posts.

 ## Blog
 <div id="blog-links">